timmywil/jquery.event.pointertouch/README.md

 ## Loading jquery.event.pointertouch

-Panzoom can be included with your scripts at the end of the body, but Panzoom supports AMD for javascript module love.
+Pointertouch can be included with your scripts at the end of the body, but Pointertouch supports AMD for javascript module love.

 With script tags: